Month 3, Day 1, Monday 2:15 p.m.

 Damien leaned toward Sebastien, covering his mouth to whisper.
 “I read about that!
 Aberford Thorndyke solves a mysterious murder by a lighthouse captain who was doing blood magic!”

 Sebastien’s thoughts caught on the reference to blood magic.
 ‘Don’t compulsion spells fall under that category?
 Professor Lacer just removed the free will of a classroom full of sapient beings.’

 She wasn’t the only one to make that connection, apparently, as a girl on the other side of the room raised her hand and asked that exact question, her tone prim and more than a little disapproving.

 Sebastien hurried to label a paper with three columns.
-The first order associations were the easiest, and she scribbled out a half dozen easily.
-But the second and especially third order associations quickly became more difficult, and sometimes, she had trouble knowing which category a certain spell would fall under.
+The first order associations were the most obvious, and she scribbled out a half dozen easily.
+But the second and especially third order associations quickly became more difficult, and sometimes she had trouble knowing which category a certain spell would fall under.